 I really have to say here that I like my good Christian neighbors.
 They are fine people.
 I am glad for their beliefs in being and doing good to their neighbors, being upstanding citizens, not lying, cheating, stealing, or murdering.
 I wish there were more of them, just like I wish there were more observant Muslims, Buddhists, and other practicing believers in any higher power - they just seem to be more pleasant people to be around!

 Yet, I will trust to the covenants that I have made, both as a child of Abraham and as a member of the Church of Jesus Christ of Latter-Day Saints.
-I have faith that my ancient fathers were "saved" through the Messiah as God promised in the Bible and that I can be "saved" as well by following the Messiah and abiding those long-standing promises.
-As a Mormon, I have made those covenants again, standing upon my own legs (upon the shoulders of my righteous ancestors) and seeking a greater weight of blessings from God.
+I have faith that my ancient fathers were "saved" through the Messiah as God promised in the Bible and that I can be "saved" as well by following the same Messiah and abiding those long-standing promises.
+As a Latter-Day Saints, I have made those covenants again, standing upon my own legs (upon the shoulders of my righteous ancestors) and seeking a greater weight of blessings from God.

 With happiness, I proclaim that the Messiah has come and will come again.
 He is called Jesus Christ and he marked the path and made the way possible so that his siblings (us) can return to God, our Father.
 Abraham and Issac and Jacob looked forward to his coming and taught that forward-looking to their children.
 In like manner, I look forward now to his second coming and teach my children to do likewise.
 I teach them the covenants that our forefathers and I have made with God and encourage them to make those covenants as well and live their lives according to them.

 So, when my well-meaning neighbors come to "save" me, I hope they are not too offended when I cling to my and my ancestors' covenants with God and refuse to set them aside.
 When I have had spiritual feasts from my obedience and resolve, why would I choose to set that aside to eat the scraps that Christians insist is the best that God is willing to give?
-I am often called stupid of foolish, but I am smart enough to recognize a practical famine after I have had the full buffet!
+I am often called stupid or foolish, but I am smart enough to recognize a practical famine after I have had the full buffet!

 I invite my Christian friends to claim covenants that Christ himself offers to you.
 You can receive the bounteous blessings and opportunities that God wants to give you, far beyond the dreams of Christendom.
-You can visit http://www.mormon.org and learn more about your potential as a literal child of God!
+You can visit this website and learn more about your potential as a literal child of God!